1 / 50

 C. All answers are correct

-D. Flashing your brake lights to warn someone behind you that you're are going to stop on the road
+D. Flashing your brake lights to warn someone behind you of a hazard that will require slowing down

 Warn following drivers by flashing your brake lights, don't stop suddenly.
 If you see a hazard that will require slowing down, warn the drivers behind by flashing your brake lights.
 At dawn, dusk, in rain, or snow, you need to make yourself easier to see so turn on your lights.